joseywatznauer/ansible-auditd-playbook/README.md

 ```

 The rules implemented monitor files especially pertinent for security and all commands:
-- **/etc/passwd, /etc/group, /etc/shadow, /etc/gshadow:** for modifications to user and group information.
+- **/etc/passwd, /etc/group, /etc/shadow, /etc/gshadow:** for changes to user and group information
 - **/etc/sudoers:** for unauthorized changes to privilege delegation.
 - **All executed commands:** to log every command run by any user.